markjanzer/graphing-the-pros/README.md

 # graphing-the-pros

-This site uses data from [Tracking the Pros] and displays it a chart, allowing us to see how fast (or slow) the pros are climbing the Korean ladder.
+This displays data from [Tracking the Pros] as a graph, allowing us to see how fast (or slow) the pros are climbing the Korean ladder.

 This static site is built with [Middleman], the chart is made with [Plotly.js], and it is deployed with [Netlify].